lilyschen/prescribing-tool/README.md

 ## Why is this project of interest to you?
 Pharmacist Prescribing Services rolled out in British Columbia in June 2023.
-As a pharmacist, I found it time-consuming to look through guidelines and resources on what conditions and medications I am allowed to prescribe for each time a patient presents at the pharmacy.
+As a pharmacist, I found it time-consuming to look through guidelines and resources on what conditions I am allowed to prescribe for and what medications to prescribe each time a patient presents at the pharmacy.
-I hope this project could increase the efficiency and decrease the workload of a pharmacist.
+I hope this project would increase the efficiency and decrease the workload of a pharmacist.

 A *bulleted* list:
 - item 1